 We have found that the traditionally used low energy photoelectrons do not provide sufficient signal for electron beam data with high bunch current.
-This is because high energy particles are needed to overcome the initial beam potential in order for the cloud to develop.
-Similar conclusions can be drawn based on measurements done with a shielded pickup detector [7].
-As a first step, a Lorentzian photoelectron energy distribution with a wide width (150 eV) has been added to POSINST to provide some energetic primaries.
-However, it is likely we will need to develop a more sophisticated model of photoelectron production to obtain complete agreement with the electron data.
+A Lorentzian photoelectron energy distribution with a wide width (150 eV) has been added to POSINST to compensate for this.
+It is likely we will need to develop a more sophisticated model of photoelectron production to obtain complete agreement with the electron data.